codeenigma/ce-contrib-tools/README.md

 * prepare_branch.sh - creates a feature branch from the default branch
 * commit.sh - prepares and pushes merge branches
 * remove_branches.sh - deletes trailing feature and merge branches in your local project
+* update_repos.sh - updates all the repos in subdirectories of the directory you call the script from

 # Installation
 Clone the Git repo to `/opt` on your computer and make the scripts executable: